-If you need to report a licensing concern or want to know if a child care center or family day care home you are considering substantiated (confirmed) had a has complaint, please contact DHR.
+If you need to report a licensing concern or want to know if a child care center or family day care home you are considering has had a substantiated (confirmed) complaint, please contact DHR.

 For child care centers and licensed day care homes, call the Child Care Services Division at 334-242-1425 or 1-866-528-1694.

-For guestions about licensing standards, call DHR or to review the Child Care Licensing and Performance Standards document, you can go visit www.dhr.alabama.gov and click on Services and Child Care.
+For questions about licensing standards, call DHR or to review the full DHR Minimum Standards document, visit www.dhr.alabama.gov (click on Services and Child Care).